Combination Networks with End-user-caches: Novel Achievable and Converse Bounds under Uncoded Cache Placement

-In practice, users may communicate with the server through intermediate relays has gained attention.
-As the analysis of relay networks with arbitrary topologies is challenging, we focus here on a symmetric version of this general problem is known as the {\it combination network with end-user-caches}.
-This model was first proposed in~\cite{cachingincom,cachingJi2015} in the context of network coding and is shown in Fig.~\ref{fig: Combination_Networks}: a server with $\Nsf$ files is connected to $\Hsf$ relays (without caches), which in turns are connected to $\Ksf = \binom{\Hsf}{\rsf}$ users equipped with caches of size $\Msf$ files and where each user is connected to a different subset of the $\rsf$ relays.
+Recently, a more practical case where users may communicate with the server through intermediate relays has gained attention.
+As the analysis of relay networks with arbitrary topologies is challenging, we focus here on a symmetric version of this general problem known as {\it combination networks with end-user-caches}.
+This model was first proposed in~\cite{cachingincom,cachingJi2015} in the context of network coding and is shown in Fig.~\ref{fig: Combination_Networks}: a server with $\Nsf$ files is connected to $\Hsf$ relays (without caches), which in turn are connected to $\Ksf = \binom{\Hsf}{\rsf}$ users, where each user is equipped with a cache of $\Msf$ files and is connected to a different subset of $\rsf$ relays.
 All links are assumed to be error-free and interference-free.
-The objective is to determine the optimal {\it max-link load} $\Rsf^{\star}$, defined as the smallest max-rate (i.e., the maximum number of bits sent on a link normalized by the file size, which is proportional to the download time) for the worst case demands.
-Combination networks with end-user-caches were originally studied in~\cite{cachingincom} where a cut-set outer bound leveraging~\cite{dvbt2fundamental} and two achievable schemes were proposed.
-An achievable scheme was proposed in~\cite{Li2016coded} for the case where $\rsf$ divides $\Hsf$; the idea was to split the combination network into $\Hsf$ shared-link broadcast networks, in each of which the scheme in~\cite{dvbt2fundamental} is used.
-Combination networks with caches at both the relays and the end-users has recently been considered in~\cite{Zewail2017codedcaching} where an MDS code is used in both placement delivery phase.
-However, when there is no cache at the relay side, the scheme achieves the same load as~\cite{Li2016coded} without the condition that $\rsf$ divides $\Hsf$.
-In general, the fundamental limits of combination networks with end-user-caches are not known.
+The objective is to determine the optimal {\it max-link load} $\Rsf^{\star}$, defined as the smallest max-rate (i.e., the maximum number of bits sent on a link normalized by the file size, which is proportional to the overall download time) for the worst-case demands. {\it The main contribution of this paper is to characterize new (order) optimal results on the tradeoff between the memory size $\Msf$ and the max-link load $\Rsf^{\star}$ under the constraint of uncoded cache placement.
+This is accomplished by deriving novel converse bounds and achievable schemes that leverage the network topology.}

 In the rest of this section, we revise relevant past works on cache-aided shared-link networks in Section~\ref{sub:shared link intro}, and on cached-aided combination networks in Section~\ref{sub:intro combination network}.
 Section~\ref{sub:contributions} provides the summary of our major contributions.